liesnikov/extensible-elaborator/paper/main.md

     \begin{abstract}
     Dependently-typed languages are used for statically enforcing properties of programs and for enabling type-driven development.
     While there's been a lot of work to find the right theoretical foundations for the core type theory, the implementations have been studied to a smaller extent.
-    In particular, theoretical works rarely consider the plethora of features that exist in bigger languages like Agda, so the developers have to make a lot of adaptations in the implementations, making them rather ad-hoc, in particular in the elaborator.
+    In particular, theoretical works rarely consider the plethora of features that exist in bigger languages like Agda, so the developers have to make a lot of adaptations in the implementations, making them rather ad hoc, in particular in the elaborator.
     And when these features appear organically over time they can lead to codebases that are hard to maintain.
     We present a new design for the elaboration of dependently-typed languages based on the idea of an open datatype for constraints and plugin system for solvers to tackle these issues.
     This allows for a more compact base elaborator implementation while enabling extensions to the type system.